 Let us know your story if you are interested in whether you qualify for Slovak citizenship.
 A thorough case review is free of charge.

-FALATH & PARTNERS is a leading law firm for Slovak citizenship, the first to provide full service for the new citizenship by descent program.
+FALATH & PARTNERS is a leading law firm for Slovak citizenship, the first to provide full service for the citizenship by descent program.
 We also provide a variety of other legal services to foreign clients.

 Eurovea, Pribinova 28